-- (21) In the view of the Board, the City's method of assessing multi building properties is faulty.
-The City's method does not reflect the typical behaviour of buyers and sellers in the marketplace, which is one of the underlying principles of the sales comparison approach to value.
+- (19) In the view of the Board, the City's method of assessing multi building properties is faulty, and does not reflect the typical behaviour of buyers and sellers in the marketplace, which is one of the underlying principles of the sales comparison approach to value.
 Most, if not all, investors view property on the basis of the total revenue potentially generated by a property as a whole, set against the total required capital investment.
-In other words, in the Board's view, comparing the subject's aggregate rentable floor area to comparable properties having the same or similar aggregate floor area provides a more reasonable reflection of actual market behaviour. - (22) The Respondent's position that the "multi building" coefficient cannot be made public is acknowledged by the Board.
-However, this Board has no way of determining whether the adjustment was applied correctly, or whether the adjustment reflects actual behaviour in the market place. - (23) Having made those observations, the Board also finds that there are too many unsupported inputs in the Complainant's income approach calculations.
-The lack of adequate support for the vacancy rate, operating costs, and the change in the capitalization rate casts sufficient doubt on the capitalization results to render the results as unreliable. - (24) The Complainant presented no sales comparables into evidence.
-Neither is the Board swayed by the sales comparables, or equity comparables, submitted by the Respondent. - (25) Having said that, the onus of proving that an assessment is incorrect lies with the individual alleging it.
+In other words, in the Board's view, comparing the subject's aggregate rentable floor area to comparable properties having the same or similar aggregate floor area provides a more realistic reflection of actual market behaviour. - (20) The Respondent's position that the "multi building" coefficient cannot be made public is well taken by the Board.
+However, this Board has no way of determining whether the adjustment was applied correctly, or whether the adjustment even remotely reflects actual behaviour in the market place. - (21) However, the Board also finds that there are too many unsupported inputs in the Complainant's income approach calculations.
+The lack of adequate support for the vacancy rate, operating costs, and the change in the capitalization rate casts sufficient doubt on the capitalization results to render the results as unreliable. - (22) The Complainant presented no sales comparables into evidence.
+Neither is the Board swayed by the sales comparable or the equity comparables submitted by the Respondent. - (23) Having said that, the onus of proving that an assessment is incorrect lies with the individual alleging it.
 The onus rests with the Complainant to provide convincing evidence to justify a change in the assessment.
 In the assessment complaint process, every opportunity is provided to both parties to present evidence and arguments in support of their positions.
 However, the ultimate burden of proof rests on the Complainant to convince the Board that their arguments, facts and evidence are more credible than that of the Respondent.
 In this Board's opinion, the Complainant failed to provide convincing evidence to justify a change in the assessment.